 Synchronous Learning: Courses that students participate in and learn at the same time.

-Timetable: the printed list of available courses distributed to all students eligible to register in a semester.
+Timetable: the list of available courses distributed to all students eligible to register in a semester.
+Available online.

 Transfer credit: credit granted for the successful completion of coursework at another accredited institution is transfer credit.